gucci-on-fleek/context-packaging/README.md

 Note that steps 2 and 3 (where all the important stuff happens) are executed on [Woodpecker CI, so the full build logs are publicly available](https://woodpecker.maxchernoff.ca/repos/4).

+## Files

+A few TeX Live-specific files for ConTeXt are contained in the [`files/`](files) directory.
+Check the comments in each file for more details.

 ## Contributing